Mitigating GIL Bottlenecks in Edge AI Systems: Introduction

 \section{Introduction}

+Edge computing has emerged as a critical paradigm for deploying intelligent applications closer to data sources \cite{gartner2018edge}, driven by the rapid growth of connected IoT devices \cite{iot_analytics2024} and the expanding machine learning market \cite{statista_ml2024}.
 Edge AI systems have converged on a standard architecture: Python based orchestration (using frameworks like LangChain and LlamaIndex) managing high-performance inference kernels (PyTorch and TensorFlow Lite).
-The Python orchestration layer becomes a critical bottleneck.
+Python's dominance as the leading programming language for AI and data science \cite{tiobe2024, pypl2024} makes it the de facto choice for these orchestration layers.
+However, the Python orchestration layer becomes a critical bottleneck.
 To mask Input/Output latency from network calls and sensors, developers reflexively increase thread counts.
 However, on resource constrained edge devices, this triggers an adverse interaction with Python's Global Interpreter Lock (GIL), leading to what we term the ``saturation cliff''.

 \textbf{Definition (Saturation Cliff):} A performance degradation of $\geq 20\%$ from peak throughput occurring when thread count exceeds a workload specific threshold, caused by GIL contention or context switch overhead dominating useful computation.